masayoshi-nakamura/CognitiveArchitectureLecture/docker/brica_gazebo/README.md

 # Quickstart
 [Install Docker](https://docs.docker.com/engine/installation/).

-If you are using Mac, find the "Docker Quickstart Terminal" and double-click to launch it.
+If you are using Mac, find the "Docker Quickstart Terminal" and double-click to launch it and work within it.

 build container: